Building up a simple Celtic knot. Try the interactivity or download the cards or have a go on squared paper.

 What happens to the area of a square if you double the length of the sides?
 Try the same thing with rectangles, diamonds and other shapes.
 How do the four smaller ones fit into the larger one?

 How can you arrange the 5 cubes so that you need the smallest number of Brush Loads of paint to cover them?
 Try with other numbers of cubes as well.

 A dog is looking for a good place to bury his bone.
 Can you work out where he started and ended in each case?
 What possible routes could he have taken?

 What is the greatest number of counters you can place on the grid below without four of them lying at the corners of a square?

-Can you find ways of joining cubes together so that 28 faces are
+Can you find ways of joining cubes together so that 28 faces are visible?

 How many different triangles can you make on a circular pegboard that has nine pegs?

 Can you make a 3x3 cube with these shapes made from small cubes?